-Our Board is currently chaired by the Founder and former Chief Executive Officer of the Company, Ms. Lake as Executive Chairperson.
+Our Board is currently chaired by the Founder and former Chief Executive Officer of the Company, Ms. Lake.
 The Board has also appointed Ms. McCollam as lead independent director.
-We believe that having an Executive Chairperson helps to ensure that the Board and management act with a common purpose and that an Executive Chairperson is well positioned to act as a bridge between management and the Board.
+We believe that having an Executive Chair helps to ensure that the Board and management act with a common purpose and that an Executive Chair is well positioned to act as a bridge between management and the Board.
 We also believe that it is advantageous to have a Board Chair who has an extensive history with and knowledge of the Company, as is the case with Ms. Lake, while the separation of the positions of Chief Executive Officer and Chair allows the Chief Executive Officer to focus on the management of the Company and the Chair to ensure that the Board is focused on its oversight responsibilities.

 The Board appointed Ms. McCollam as the lead independent director to help reinforce the independence of the Board as a whole.
-The position of lead independent director has been structured to serve as an effective balance to the Executive Chairperson role: The lead independent director's responsibilities include, among other things, consulting with management on the agendas for regular Board meetings, presiding over Board meetings in the absence of the Chair, presiding over and establishing the agendas for meetings of the independent directors, and coordinating Board committee updates to the full Board.
+The position of lead independent director has been structured to serve as an effective balance to the Executive Chair role.
+The lead independent director's responsibilities include, among other things: consulting with management on the agendas for regular Board meetings, presiding over Board meetings in the absence of the Chair; presiding over and establishing the agendas for meetings of the independent directors; presiding over any portions of Board meetings at which the evaluation or compensation of the Chief Executive Officer is presented or discussed; and coordinating Board committee updates to the full Board.
 As a result, we believe that the lead independent director can help ensure the effective, independent functioning of the Board in its oversight responsibilities.
-In addition, we believe that the lead independent director is well positioned to build a consensus among independent directors and to serve as a conduit between the other independent directors, on the one hand, and the non-independent directors (including the Chief Executive Officer and Executive Chairperson), on the other hand, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.
+In addition, we believe that the lead independent director is well positioned to build a consensus among independent directors and to serve as a conduit between the other independent directors, on the one hand, and the Executive Chair or Chief Executive Officer, on the other hand.
 In light of the Executive Chairperson's extensive history with and knowledge of the Company, and because the Board's lead independent director is empowered to play a significant role in the Board's leadership and in reinforcing the independence of the Board, we believe that this is the most effective board leadership structure for the Company.